-DePaul University College of LAS > Academics > Interdisciplinary Studies > Graduate > Course Selection, Registration & Transfers FAQ >
+DePaul University College of LAS > Academics > Interdisciplinary Studies > Graduate Programs > Course Selection, Registration & Transfers FAQ >

 Course Selection FAQ

 From which divisions of the university may I take courses?

 IDS Students may take courses from virtually all departments of the College of Liberal Arts and Social Sciences (graduate and upper-level undergraduate), the College of Education (graduate), the School of Computer Science, Telecommunications and Information Systems, and the College of Commerce, including the Kellstadt Graduate School of Business.

 As a new student, how will I go about constructing my program?

 The application process asks that you submit a Statement of Academic Purpose and a List of Courses and a list of courses from DePaul’s offerings which will help you realize those goals.
 If you are not certain about selecting your courses, the IDS Director or Associate Director will assist you.
 As you move through the program you have the flexibility to alter your original list of courses while adhering to your original areas of interest.
 If your interests change significantly, you need to renegotiate your program with the Director or Associate Director.